-A while back, I had the pleasure of attending Guru Mike Casto’s Stealing Bases Seminar in Louisville, KY.
-I have worked with Guru Mike in the past, tag teaming a seminar in Nashville and also attending a small workshop with him on balance breaking in Alabama.
+A while back, I enjoyed attending Guru Mike Casto’s Stealing Bases Seminar in Louisville, KY.
+I have worked with Guru Mike in the past, tag-teaming a Nashville seminar and attending a small workshop with him on balance breaking in Alabama.
 Guru Mike is the founder of the AGPS system of Silat, which is the culmination of Guru Mike’s 35 years of extensive training in Pencak Silat, Tai Chi, and FMA.
 AGPS stands for Anjing Gembala Pencak Silat.
 Anjing Gembala translates as “Sheep Dog.”
-This reflects Guru Mike’s personal philosophy, in which practitioners of the martial arts should utilize their knowledge and experience in the protection of not only themselves, but of others.
-The sheep dog philosophy is one that I very much share as a combat veteran of the US Army.
+This reflects Guru Mike’s personal philosophy, in which practitioners of the martial arts should utilize their knowledge and experience to protect not only themselves but also others.
+The sheepdog philosophy is one that I very much share as a combat veteran of the US Army.

-In addition to admiring how well his system is arranged, another thing that I really enjoy about training with Guru Mike is the fact that he conveys a number of high-level concepts, bordering on the esoteric and into simple terms and mechanics, making them easy to understand and perform.
-Guru Mike’s mind works a lot like mine and this is what has drawn me to studying his system.
+In addition to admiring how well his system is arranged, I really enjoy training with Guru Mike because he conveys a number of high-level concepts, bordering on the esoteric and into simple terms and mechanics, making them easy to understand and perform.
+Guru Mike’s mind works a lot like mine, which has drawn me to studying his system.
 I always want to know the whys and hows of the way things work.
-It was my early encounters and brief conversations with Guru Mike that encouraged me that I was on the right track with some of the things I was emphasizing in my personal training and teaching.
+My early encounters and brief conversations with Guru Mike encouraged me that I was on the right track with some of the things I was emphasizing in my personal training and teaching.

 10 years ago, before I started pursuing the SE Asian Arts full time, I was studying and assistant instructing in Japanese Budo Taijutsu.
 This was the first time I had the opportunity to work with Guru Mike.
 At his workshop in Alabama, he discussed the concepts of balance disruption in pure, geometrical terms.
 Some of the balance-breaking lingo of AGPS consists of primary points, secondary points, and blended points of balance.
 Having these basic concepts to apply in the analysis of techniques, my progress in Japanese Arts, joint manipulation, and grappling skyrocketed.
 I also attribute these experiences with Guru Mike to my successes in FMA.

-In the 3 dimensional representation of the primary balance points, the opponent’s head is directed to a point extending out from the center of their feet either to the front or rear, depending on the application of the particular technique.
+In the 3 dimensional representation of the primary balance points, the opponent’s head is directed to a point extending out from the center of their feet either to the front or rear, depending on the particular technique’s application.
 As Guru Mike often states, he is constantly seeking empties and filling them.
 If an opponent is fighting for balance, then he is not fighting you.”
 This statement has broad-reaching applications, but in this context, we are affecting the opponent’s structure and filling the empty space along these lines, which will result in the opponent being off-balance or being taken down.
 Additionally, Guru Mike looks to fill the “empties” in the opponent’s structure and timing with hits.
-When you combine these principles, you arrive at Guru Mike’s overall goal, which is to have the opponent “off balance and in pain at all times.”
+When you combine these principles, you arrive at Guru Mike’s overall goal, which is to have the opponent “off-balance and in pain at all times.”

 – Guro Jerome Teague